scottminter/amazon_lamp_shade_selenium/README.md

 npm install
 ```
 If you are unfamiliar with Node and NPM this will install the project dependencies in a directory
 called 'node_modules'.
 At this point you should be ready to run the tests.
-To run them
+I used the Mocha library
-I used the Mocha library.
-So run the command
+as a testing library.
+Also, to produce the report for the tests I used the Mochawesome library.
+To run the test:
 ```
-mocha lampShadeTest.js
+mocha lampShadeTest.js --reporter mochawesome
 ```

+Then to see the report open the 'mochawesome.html' found under the mochawesome-resport directory.